hpf3/vscode-codingame/README.md

 ## Features

 At the moment this extension will only compact C# projects.
-Any project with a name ending on '.test' will be diregarded.
+Any project with a name ending on '.test' will be disregarded.

 ## Extension Settings